cloudlinux/libcare/docs/libcare.rst

 -v
   be verbose

-The only argument it accepts is a string with white-space separated names of tests to execute.
-Default is to execute all the tests discovered.
+The only argument it accepts is a string with space separated names of tests to execute.
+The default is to execute all the tests discovered.

 Test flavors
 ^^^^^^^^^^^^

-There are following test flavors.
-Most of the tests are executed in all flavors, that depends on what ``should_skip`` function of ``run_tests.sh`` returns.
-Some tests have different success criteria between different flavors: e.g.  ``fail_*`` tests check that binary is patched upon execution when run with ``test_patch_startup``.
+There are the following test flavors.
+Most of the tests are executed in all flavors, it depends on what ``should_skip`` function of ``run_tests.sh`` returns.
+Some of the tests have different success criteria between different
+flavors: e.g.  ``fail_*`` tests check that binary is succesfully patched upon execution with ``test_patch_startup`` flavor.

 The flavors are: